DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 - Test to ensure the form works as expected.

 Finally, you can share the public dashboard link to new users.

+## Final Notes

+- **Confirmation Email Styling**: The confirmation email sent to newly registered users uses ThingsBoard's default styling, which cannot be customized via the UI.
+To modify the styling, you'll need to edit the ThingsBoard source code directly.
+Alternatively, you can choose to display the activation link on the public dashboard dashboard (requires editing of lambda function), or create a pipeline that sends the email to tenant address, allowing you to forward it to the customer with your own custom styling.

+- **WAF Setup**: For enhanced security, consider setting up an AWS Web Application Firewall (WAF) to restrict API access to specific IP addresses.
+This ensures that only trusted sources can make calls to your API Gateway, protecting against unauthorized access.

+- **Mobile-Responsive Widgets**: To improve user experience on mobile devices, you can create additional mobile-responsive widgets in ThingsBoard.
+This will ensure that your dashboard is accessible and user-friendly across different screen sizes.